 People walking up and down brick steps will track mud, dirt and other debris onto the steps.
 The easiest way to clean the steps is to rinse them off using a hose as soon as new marks show up on them, or once a week.
-If you have someone who frequently tracks mud onto the steps, consider placing a plastic doormat at the top and bottom of the stairs.

 Cleaning with Bleach